danielscholl/infra-azure-provisioning/docs/faq.md

 Sometimes when `terraform destroy` is done improperly (errors out, is cancelled before its finished etc) the terraform state becomes __locked__.
 In order to fix this you must navigate to your _terraform-remote-state-container_ and manually unlock the _tf_state_

+## When I try to create the common resources I receive an error about the Key Vault already existing.

+Key Vaults are created and by default are [Soft Delete](https://docs.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview) enabled.
+If a keyvault or secret in a keyvault were deleted an admin would have to manually `purge` the keyvault or secret.

 ## I can't change the names for my infrastructure deployment

 When you are deploying via terraform, once you pick a name for the terraform script to use when naming Azure resources, you cannot change the naming convention so __choose carefully!!__